 One important note: if you're not going to buy a moisturizer with SPF in it, be sure to apply sunscreen each morning, as retinol can make your skin extremely sensitive to the sun.

-Ahead, find four of the best moisturizers to use with a retinol cream.
+Ahead, find the six best moisturizers to use with a retinol cream.